 Nicolet FEAR Team 4786 was founded on December 3rd, 2012 at Nicolet High School, located in Glendale, Wisconsin.
 As a FIRST® Robotics Competition (FRC®) Team, we are given the opportunity to continuously learn and gain hands-on robotics experience.
 As members of the FIRST® program, our students experience real-life situations where they apply their engineering and robotics knowledge, which ultimately prepares them for real-world jobs and situations where the process of designing and building a robot in a six-week timeframe is useful and applicable.

-Nicolet FEAR continues to grow; this season, we are comprised of 78 students and 31 mentors.
+Nicolet FEAR continues to grow.
 Our students are spread across the team in various project groups on both the Operations and Communications side of the team, providing interdisciplinary learning.
 In addition to building and designing new robots every year, we contact both corporate and local sponsors and maintain an active presence on social media and in our community.

 FEAR MISSION STATEMENT

 Giving people the tools and opportunities to grow and impact the world through a team environment.

 We are determined to explore without bounds, advance our scientific knowledge, and create a path to success.
 We will polish our strengths, overcome our weaknesses, and instill confidence in one another.
 With gracious professionalism, we will represent ourselves, schools, communities, and families in all aspects of our work.

 The above statement was created by FEAR students during our team’s rookie season.
 It has continued to guide us through our growth as a team.

 “Let there be nothing to fear but FEAR itself”